 Coordination: Janina Britzke

-The five subprojects listed above focus on the following areas of research and service provision:
+The seven subprojects listed above focus on the following areas of research and service provision:

 In the years to come, we aim to provide additional benefits to the community of data producers by making the standards and tools of research data management sustainable and by improving long-term archiving.
 For data users, the quantity of available data and the range of different data types will be expanded by enabling linkage of data types and opening up new possibilities for the use of existing data.

 To create the optimal conditions for empirical research, it is crucial that data access is easy as well as secure.
 Researchers are normally able to access anonymized microdata after signing a contract with the data provider, but in the case of detailed, weakly anonymized data, data can only be used on-site at guest researcher workstations, which often means spending large amounts of time and money.
 Improving access to sensitive data is an important criterion for maximizing research potential.

 KonsortSWD Measure TA2.M2 aims to close this gap.
 It will establish a research data infrastructure network (RDCnet) connecting guest researcher workstations at the participating research data centers in a network of secure data access points.
 This will enable researchers to access sensitive data from any of the participating guest researcher workstations.
 By improving ease of access, the measure will increase the number of data users, while leaving control over the ultimate distribution of the datasets with the data providers to ensure adherence individual standards of data security.